rhappdev/api-first-workshop/docs/exercise-1.md

    * Import API (If we have already one API, we can import it and manage in APICurio)
 3. Settings (Custom Settings, Linked Accounts)

-# API Specification Requirements
+## Step 3 - Explore requirements for todo-list API

-We are going to create an api specification with the following requirementes
+The API should expose endpoints with following data models:

-* Data Types (Models reused across endpoints):
+* Data Models:
   * Error
     - code: string
     - extra: string